chrissky0504/focus-mode-during-watching-youtube/README.md

 - [中文版 README](README_CN.md)
 - [English README](README.md) (Current)

-# YouTube Focus Mode Edge Extension
+# YouTube Focus Mode Edge/Chrome Extension

-This is a system that helps users focus on watching YouTube videos, combining an Edge browser extension with a local Python program.
+This is a system that helps users focus on watching YouTube videos, combining an Edge browser extension with a local Python program.Once focus mode is activated, you won’t be able to click on anything distracting—whether you're in windowed or fullscreen mode—until the video finishes playing.

 ## System Components